Spring 2018 registration begins Feb. 5

-The City of Ann Arbor is happy to launch a new registration system, provided by Rec1, for our Parks and Recreation programs; as well as for our park reservations and much more.
-Using this new system, participants will be able to search and view all classes and programs online in the comfort of their own homes.
+The City of Ann Arbor is happy to offer an online registration system, provided by Rec1, for our Parks and Recreation programs; as well as for our park reservations and much more.
+Using this new system, allows participants will be able to search and view all classes and programs online in the comfort of their own homes.

-Rec1 will allow us to deliver superior service, while streamlining the process for our many patrons.
+Rec1 allows us to deliver superior service, while streamlining the process for our many patrons.
 However, this means that patrons will have to create new accounts in order to access the Rec1 registration services.
 Please see the

-how to guide to set up your account.
+how to guide (PDF) to set up your account.

 Use Rec 1 Registration System to log into the new system and register.
 To verify your resident or nonresident status you can check using our online Residency Website.